nemophrost/learn/_posts/2015-10-14-intro-to-js-part-2.markdown

 Your first function
 ---

-Functions are created using the `function` keyword followed by parenthesis and a set of curly braces.
+Functions are created using the `function` keyword followed by parentheses and a set of curly braces.

 	function() {}